mosaic-design-system/docs/src/components/alert.md

       * Only show one Alert at a time

-      * Do not use automatically dismiss Alerts for critical or emergency messages.
+      * Do not automatically dismiss Alerts for critical or emergency messages.
 Some users with disabilities need more time to read or interact with messages
     icon: file_invoice
   - title: Code
     hook: code